ICR Designer: Build Automated Conversational Flows

 1. Create a custom knowledge base repository, utilizing the toolbar option at the top.
 For more details, refer to the Knowledge Base section.

-2. After creating the knowledge base repository, the knowledge base node will present a dropdown list of options for selecting the desired one.
+2. After creating the knowledge base repository, the knowledge base node will present a drop-down list of options for selecting the desired one.

 Carousels